collumino/pitprone/README.md

 This is a showcase from collumino GmbH, Olten, Switzerland The app is a single screen application, so the view is rendered exactly one time.
-It is mainly developed on firefox browser, so if you want have the best view, you have to use this.
+It is mainly developed on latest firefox browser, so if you want have the best view, you have to use this.

 Ruby on Rails